 European culture has long been enchanted by the captivating allure of fairy tales.
 These timeless narratives, passed down through generations, have ingrained themselves into our collective imagination.
 As the world evolved, so did the fairy tales, reflecting shifting societal values, cultural traditions, and literary trends.
-In this study, we embark on a comparative analysis of the influential figures who shaped European fairy tales: the renowned Grimm Brothers and Hans Christian Andersen.
+In this study, a comparative analysis was carried out on the influential figures that shaped European fairy tales, the renowned Grimm Brothers and Hans Christian Andersen.